eliorabaev/CyberSecurityDowngrade/README.md

 - Username: `admin`
 - Password: `admin`

-**⚠️ Important Security Action**: Change the default admin password immediately after first login using the Change Password feature.
+**⚠️ CRITICAL SECURITY ACTION**: Change the default admin password immediately after first login using the Change Password feature.
+This default password is intended for initial setup only and poses a significant security risk if not changed.

 ## Authentication Process Flow